top of page

 Schooling and Credentials:

-I have a Masters in Public Policy from the University of Minnesota and have spent the last 25 years working in various areas of health policy.
-Most recently, I worked at the Association of American Medical Colleges as part of a new effort to change the way in which we train physicians.
-However, my true passion is for the more holistic way in which Chinese Medicine views and works with health as the complexity of all of who we are in body, mind, and spirit.
+I have a Masters in Public Policy from the University of Minnesota and worked 25 years in various areas of health policy.
+Most recently, I worked at the Association of American Medical Colleges in the area of new models for Medical Education.

 What Do Acupuncturists Learn: Acupuncture students learn anatomy, physiology, pathophysiology from both a Western and Chinese medicine perspective, and we learn some some Western physical assessment.
 We also learn the essential theories of Chinese Medicine and principles of healing .
 These principles help us to determine how to restore balance and harmony that prevent the body and mind from doing it's amazing job of integrating our internal and external relationships in the world.